Harmony Farms (Canned)

 The second ingredient includes beef broth.
 Broths are nutritionally empty.
 But because they add moisture to a dog food they are a common finding in many canned products.

-The fourth item is brown rice.
-Brown rice is a quality ingredient… a complex carbohydrate that (once cooked) is fairly easy to digest.
+The fourth item is brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

-The sixth ingredient mentions carrots.
-Carrots are loaded with beta-carotene, minerals and dietary fiber.
+The sixth item mentions carrots.
+Carrots are rich in beta-carotene, minerals and dietary fiber.

-The seventh item lists sweet potato.
-Sweet potatoes are a good source of complex carbohydrates in a dog food.
-They are naturally rich in fiber, beta carotene and other healthy nutrients.
+The seventh ingredient lists sweet potato.
+Sweet potatoes are a gluten-free source of complex carbohydrates in a dog food.
+They are naturally rich in dietary fiber and beta carotene.

 The next ingredient lists peas.
-Peas are considered a quality source of carbohydrates.
-Plus they’re loaded with natural fiber.
+Peas are a quality source of carbohydrates.
+Plus (like all legumes) they’re rich in natural fiber.

-The tenth ingredient includes eggs… a desirable addition.
+The tenth ingredient includes whole eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

 The twelfth ingredient is chicken meal.
 Chicken meal is considered a meat concentrate and contains nearly 300% more protein than fresh chicken.